Futharkcodes/foo/README.md

 # Attempt #3
 - `Hammer` `Drill` `Skrewdriver`

-Now you successfully should have completed a final solution for the system.
+*Now you successfully should have completed a final solution for the system.*

-Your welcome.
+Be welcome.